Symmetric polynomial: Symmetric polynomials in algebra

 Symmetric polynomials are important to linear algebra, representation theory, and Galois theory.
 They are also important in combinatorics, where they are mostly studied through the ring of symmetric functions, which avoids having to carry around a fixed number of variables all the time.

 Alternating polynomials

-Analogous to symmetric polynomials are alternating polynomials: polynomials that, rather than being invariant under permutation of the entries, change according to the sign of the permutation.
+Analogous to symmetric polynomials are alternating polynomials, which are the polynomials that, rather than being invariant under permutation of the variables, change according to the sign of the permutation.

 These are all products of the Vandermonde polynomial and a symmetric polynomial, and form a quadratic extension of the ring of symmetric polynomials: the Vandermonde polynomial is a square root of the discriminant.